-To run the same with microvm, about and the minimized gemu you would do the following
+To run the same with microvm, qboot and the minimized qemu you would do the following

-- 1. run it with with type microvm, so change -M to -M microvm - 2. use the qboot bios, add -bios /usr/share/qemu/bios-microvm.bin - 3. install the feature-minimized qemu-system package, do \$ sudo apt install qemu-system-x86-microvm
+- 1. run it with type microvm, so change -M to -M microvm - 2. use the qboot bios, add -bios /usr/share/qemu/bios-microvm.bin - 3. install the feature-minimized qemu-system package, do \$ sudo apt install qemu-system-x86-microvm